PratikPokhrel/katschangular-file-upload/projects/angular-file-upload/README.md

 # Angular File Upload

-Simple configurable FileUploader for Angular with support to upload multiple files in one request
+Simple Angular FileUploader with support to upload multiple files in one request

 ## What is this
 For a project I needed an Angular Uploader Lib, which is easy to use, offers some config and supports multiple